MattColu/mattcolu.github.io/projects/Tetris.markdown

 However, the inherently static nature of Tetris's playfield and its grid-based implementation, allow specific patching of the falling blocks, thus minimizing screen writes as much as possible.

-{% include gif-like.html w="45%" src="/img/tetris/patching.mp4" caption="Block rendering and patching" %}
+{% include gif-like.html w="45%" src="/img/tetris/patching.mp4" alt="Block rendering" caption="Block rendering and patching" %}

 ### Audio

 Another aspect that I wanted to carry over from my NES research, also being a personal interest of mine, was sound generation.

-> *As previously mentioned, up until the rise of CD-based consoles (PS1, 1996), storage space was an extremely sought-after commodity.
-This rendered impossible the use of [streamed music](https://en.wikipedia.org/wiki/Streaming_audio_in_video_games) (like MP3 files), and as a result marked the golden days of instruction-based music.*
+> As previously mentioned, up until the rise of CD-based consoles (PS1, 1996), storage space was an extremely sought-after commodity.
+This rendered impossible the use of [streamed music](https://en.wikipedia.org/wiki/Streaming_audio_in_video_games) (like MP3 files), and as a result marked the golden days of instruction-based music.
+>

-> *Instruction (or sequence)-based music, not unlike [MIDI](https://en.wikipedia.org/wiki/MIDI), works by sending instructions to a console's sound co-processor or [PSG](https://en.wikipedia.org/wiki/Programmable_sound_generator), which synthetizes the audio output in real time.*
+> Instruction (or sequence)-based music, not unlike [MIDI](https://en.wikipedia.org/wiki/MIDI), works by sending instructions to a console's sound co-processor or [PSG](https://en.wikipedia.org/wiki/Programmable_sound_generator), which synthesizes the audio output in real time.

 As with graphics, all sound generation and mixing has to be performed in-software, by the processor.
 However, compared to graphics, it is a much less intensive workload, although executed much more frequently.

 Producing a note is as simple as sending a series of volume levels to the speaker's [DAC](https://en.wikipedia.org/wiki/Digital-to-analog_converter), while mixing just involves summing all volumes together and eventually rescaling the result.